Budget Referendums and Government Spending: Evidence from Swiss Cantons

 Lars P. Feld

-Ruprecht-Karls-University Heidelberg; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Ruprecht-Karls-University Heidelberg; CESifo (Center for Economic Studies and Ifo Institute)

 John G. Matsusaka